ahmad-kashkoush/Js-Jonas/08-Behind-the-Scenes/ReadMe.md

 ### Block Scope

-1. let, const are block scoped but var isn't
+1. let, const, and function Declarations are block scoped but var isn't

 2. var is function scoped , meaning it can be accessed out side if or loop block even if it is declared inside , but this doesn't apply to function